Grades and Credit Conversions

 Note: If you need to be enrolled in a placeholder course for more than 12 credits for financial aid purposes (typically the Illinois MAP grant), please contact firstname.lastname@example.org.

 Grade and credit conversions can vary by program.
-Students participating in a USAC partnership or IES direct enroll program can find the grade and credit conversions for their program in their account on their respective program’s website.
+Students participating in provider programs can find the grade and credit conversions on the program's web site or by contacting the provider.
 If you need help locating this information, please contact the Office for International Programs.